willhaslett/covid-19-growth/README.md

 - Jupyter Notebook stubs in place, including US county-level case rate trends

 The latest NYT and JHU files are pulled from GitHub at runtime.
 All data operations are vectorized.
 All data from 2020-01-21 to the present are imported whenever you run `lib/update.py` to generate new CSV, JSON, or Pickle files.
-This ensures that all revisions to JHU or NYT raw files will be included here.
+This ensures that all revisions to the JHU or NYT raw files will be included here.

   - [Installing](#installing)